mcgml/GermlineEnrichment/README.md

         <td>3.0-3.3</td>
     </tr>
 </table>
-<h5>If your TiTv Ratio is too low, your callset likely has more false positives.</h5>
+<p>If your TiTv Ratio is too low, your callset likely has more false positives.</p>
 <table>
     <tr>
         <td>Indel frequency</td>